 The Bible tells us that the magi traveled from the East to Jerusalem: “Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, behold, wise men from the East came to Jerusalem” (Matthew 2:1).
-This passage doesn’t give us the exact location or country from where the magi started their trip.
+This passage does not give us the exact location or country from where the wise men’s visit to Jerusalem started.
 Therefore, we cannot know for sure how far they traveled.

 However, there are some theories to consider.
 The Jews considered the area of northern Arabia, Syria, and Mesopotamia as the “East.”
 There are several references in the Old Testament to the word “East.”
-For example, the city of Haran was located in “the land of the people of the east” (Genesis 29:1, 4).
-And the prophet Isaiah spoke of Cyrus, the Persian, as “the righteous man from the east” (Isaiah 41:2) and “a ravenous bird from the east” (Isaiah 46:11).
+For example, the city of Haran was in “the land of the people of the east” (Genesis 29:1, 4).
+And the prophet Isaiah spoke of Cyrus, from the land of Persia, as “the righteous man from the east” (Isaiah 41:2) and “a ravenous bird from the east” (Isaiah 46:11).

 Who were the magi?

 The magi or the ‘wise men from the east’ as described in Mathew’s gospel, studied the stars and the heavens.
-They were well versed in Astrology, which was a highly regarded science at that time.
-According to the ancient historian Herodotus, the magi were a tribe of people within the larger people called the Medes.
+They were well versed in Astrology, which was a highly esteemed science at that time.
+According to the ancient historian Herodotus, the magi were a tribe of people that descended from the Medes.
 From the Babylonian to the Roman empires, they maintained a place of tremendous prominence and significance in the Orient.
-And served in a powerfully influential capacity as advisers to the royalty.
+And served in a powerfully influential class as advisers to the royalty.

-It is somewhat ironic and amazing that some of the first people in the world to recognize the arrival of the King of kings were Gentiles—not Jews.
-History reflects that irony of rejection in John 1:11 where it says of Jesus, “He came unto His own, and His own received Him not” (John 1:11).
-This proves that God has children in every religion and that He is calling them out to search for the truth and find the right path (John 10:16).
+It is ironic and amazing that some of the first individuals in the world to recognize the arrival of the King of Kings were Gentiles—not Jews.
+The Bible shows that irony of rejection in John 1:11 where it says of Jesus, “He came unto His own, and His own received Him not.”
+This proves that God has children in every religion and that He is calling them out to search for the truth and find it (John 10:16).

-Why did the magi travel to see Jesus?
+Why did the magi want to see Jesus?

 In His service,